mnishiguchi/computer_ethics/security.md

     + [Non-repudiation](https://en.wikipedia.org/wiki/Digital_signature#Non-repudiation)
     + Asymmetrical
 - [Cryptographic hash function](https://en.wikipedia.org/wiki/Cryptographic_hash_function)
     + One-way operating, cannot be reverse-engineered

 ![](https://upload.wikimedia.org/wikipedia/commons/thumb/f/f9/Public_key_encryption.svg/375px-Public_key_encryption.svg.png)

+---

+### Web filter
+-  a program that can screen an incoming Web page to determine whether some or all of it should not be displayed to the user.

+### Firewall
+- computer, positioned between a local network and the Internet, that monitors the packets flowing in and out.